an-ethz/pwr4exp/README.md

 -   Examples of power analysis for customized designs.
 -   Fundamental concepts of statistical power in linear mixed models.

-The package documentation is actively being updated.
-For any questions or suggestions, please feel free to open an [issue](https://github.com/an-ethz/pwr4exp/issues) on our GitHub repository or contact the package maintainer.
+For questions or suggestions, please open an [issue](https://github.com/an-ethz/pwr4exp/issues) on our GitHub repository or contact the package maintainer.